What is a Restriction Orifice (RO)?

-- If there is a requirement of Reduced flow or
+- If there is a requirement for Reduced flow or

-- If there is a requirement of high pressure-drops.
+- If there is a requirement for high-pressure drops.

 The device is sized depending on the required pressure drop.
 They are designed to slip between the piping flanges.
 Restriction orifice comes with single restriction orifices or multiple restriction orifices in Series.